MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 As a group, we consistently used branches and pull requests (PRs) in our workflow.
 All new work was developed on separate branches, and several automations and requirements had to be satisfied before merging into the main branch.
 This approach ensured proper version control, facilitated peer review, and minimized the risk of introducing bugs into the main codebase.

+In order to merge code, all tests had to pass on both ubuntu and macos, the pre-commit had to be passed, and another member of the group needed to review all code changes and approve them.
+When approved the student that had submitted the PR would then merge into main.

+If there was conflicts the submitter of the PR would have to resolve these before a code review.
+Other student / colleagues would then be there to support if it was needed.

 ### Question 10